SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 		<image_name>
 	```

-	For more configuration environment variables, see the [Docker Environment Variables](/setup/environment-variables/).
+	For docker based setups, environment variables supersede all parameters that were provided with properties.
+See  [Docker Environment Variables](/setup/environment-variables/).

 	[[warning]]
     | Use of the environment variables `SONARQUBE_JDBC_USERNAME`, `SONARQUBE_JDBC_PASSWORD`, and `SONARQUBE_JDBC_URL` is deprecated and will stop working in future releases.